11kwak/Pygame_SuperSon7_Shooting_Game/readme.md

 ## License

--Free and open-source licensed under the MIT License.
+- Free and open-source licensed under the MIT License.
--I don't have the copyright on all sounds and photos in the game.
+- I don't have the copyright on all sounds and photos in the game.
--I love all the soccer players.
+- I love all the soccer players.
 2022 Son Heung-min Ballon d'Or Gazua!!!